-Level 1 Level 2 Level 3 Data Type Vic-eCatch Level 1 plus mandatory L-F sampling and verification of Vic- eCatch data (observer or camera) Level 2 data for 3+ years and model- based assessment Analysis and assessment CPUE Trends CPUE Trends CPUE Trends, stock assessment model Key Harvest Control Rule elements Cap: 10.5t Cap: 10.5t below target reference point.
-No cap above target reference point.
-Cap: 10.5t below target reference point.
-No cap above target reference point.
+Level 1 Level 2 Level 3 Data Type Vic-eCatch Level 1 plus verified mandatory L-F sampling and verification of Vic- eCatch data (observer or camera) Level 2 data for 3+ years and a model- based assessment Analysis and assessment CPUE Trends CPUE Trends CPUE Trends, stock assessment model Key Harvest Control Rule elements Cap: 10.5t Cap: 10.5t when below the target reference point.
+No cap when above the target reference point.
+Cap: 10.5t when below the target reference point.
+No cap when above the target reference point.
 Increase: No available.
-Increase: Up to 20% every 3 years if the CPUE is above the target reference point.
-Increase and decrease: TACCs will be set according to the model to ensure the Fishery fluctuates around the Decrease: Up to 50% if CPUE is below threshold reference point 50-100% if CPUE is below the limit reference point Decrease: As per level 1 target reference point and remains above the limit reference point with a 90% probability.
-Potential cost to licence holder/operator Low Low-Moderate Moderate Summary Low level of data collection informing stock assessment; no scope to increase TACC beyond 10.5t; following stock depletion TACC may remain reduced; and minimal cost to fishers.
-Verified catch and length-frequency data which increases confidence in assessment and permits the TACC to increase above 10.5t The assessment model will provide an understanding of the stock status and dynamics that allows input and output controls to be flexibly set to meet industry needs.
+Decrease: Increase: Up to 20% every 3 years if the CPUE is above the target reference point.
+Decrease: Increase and decrease: TACCs will be set according to the model to ensure the Fishery fluctuates around the target reference point; Up to 50% if the CPUE is below the threshold reference point 50-100% if the CPUE is below the limit reference point.
+As per level 1 and remains above the limit reference point with a 90% probability.
+Potential cost to licence holder/operator Low Low-Moderate Moderate Summary A low level of data collection to inform the stock assessment; includes no scope to increase the TACC beyond 10.5; and results in a minimal cost to fishers.
+The requirements include verified catch and length-frequency data which increases confidence in the assessment and permits the TACC to increase above 10.5t.
+The assessment model provides an understanding of the stock status and dynamics.
+This allows input and output controls to be set flexibly to meet industry needs.